tovaperlman/ITU_Project/itu-project/docs/fe.md

 ## Target Variable

 Our target variable is ground-truth survey data on local internet connectivity.
-For the Brazilian and Thai surveys, fowarded to us by ITU, these target variables correspond to the following labels:
+For the Brazilian and Thai surveys, forwarded to us by ITU, these target variables correspond to the following labels:

 * `Brazil` - A4A
 * `Thailand` - H107